muhammadYunas/Hall_Booking/README.md

 #Hall Booking website
-you can book hall insert and also track your hall status and for admin dashboard just enter admin in url after index and enter admin on both name and password.
+<p>This is simple hall booking website in this website you can book your hall and also see complete detail of hall.</p>

+#for admin dashboard
+<p>just write in url afert root admin</p>

+#after it you will see admin login
+<p>insert admin for both name and password</p>